xanomanox/notebooks/README.md

 </div>

 # ✨ Fine-tuning Notebooks
-Below are all our main notebooks which you can use on Google Colab, Kaggle or any platform.
+Below are all our notebooks which you can use on Google Colab, Kaggle or any platform.
 Add your dataset, click "Run All", and you'll get a 2x faster finetuned model which can be exported to GGUF, Ollama, vLLM or uploaded to Hugging Face.

 ## Kaggle Notebooks
 | Notebook | Link |